Expansion

 Q. What about parking?
 Will there be enough parking?

-A. We are adding parking spaces behind the gym building for employee parking.
+A. We have added parking places behind the gym building for employee parking.
 As we rebuild the field, we also plan to use a surface that will allow for overflow parking for major school events.

 Q. What about the other buildings and spaces that might need to be updated?

-A. The Board and school leadership regularly evaluate the campus facilities and have a schedule for maintenance.
+A. The Board and school leadership regularly evaluate MTS campus facilities and have a schedule for maintenance.
 We have no other major construction planned in the short term.

 Enrollment/Staffing Expansion